ilhan007/ui5con-web-component/docs/4_Use_WebComps_in_Smart_Store_app.md

 <br>

--  Attach event listener for the Token's "delete" event.
+-  Attach event listener for the Token's `delete` event.

 ```diff
 ...